If you are using an in-house fulfillment operation to store, pick, pack, and ship out your orders for your online store

 When you’re managing the fulfillment operation yourself, you must divert your time and resources to order fulfillment instead of sales and marketing.

 For most business owners, fulfillment is not the most exciting part of the business.
 Spending less time on in-house fulfillment and more parts on other parts of the business can be a great relief.

 Unlike other parts of the business like product development and marketing, fulfillment is a constant, ongoing process.
 Your online store can very likely run on its own for a time generating sales and business without your direct management.

 But orders must always delivered, in some manner, to your customers, and that means constant supervision.
 There are many complications that can pop up during the process.
 Having someone else handle it for you can mean the difference between another stressful week and a vacation.

 This is not to say outsourced fulfillment is for everyone.
 The larger your operation is, the less these benefits help.
 After all, if you can afford your own network of warehouses, your own specialized fulfillment team, your own dedicated warehouse managers, it can make sense to do it yourself.
 But only the very largest of online retailers can do so, there are probably only a hundred worldwide that can match the best fulfillment services.

-If you’re in-house fulfillment isn’t hitting the quality threshold you need to be competitive, consider outsourcing shipping.
+If you’re in-house fulfillment isn’t hitting the quality threshold you need to be competitive, consider taking advantage of fulfillment services from a third party and outsourcing your shipping.